RLacer/colorado-brew-review/README.md

     This project is licensed under the MIT

  ## Description:
- * This app allows the user to search for breweries by city (currently available for Colorado) and add a review
+ * This app allows the user to review a brewery

  ## Usage:
- * This app is used to find a brewery in cities in Colorado
+ * See reviews for local breweries

  ## Test:
   * Currently there is no test available